Providing students with the critical learning skills they need during the summer months.

 For more information about our Summer Tutoring Program, click here for more information.

-’Rizon Readers Kindergarten Readiness Program is a pilot program at a reduced cost that aims to prepare rising Kindergarten students at risk for dyslexia for success in literacy and numeracy.
+Jump Start Kindergarten Program aims to prepare rising Kindergarten students at risk for dyslexia for success in literacy and numeracy.
 Through a play-based, multisensory Orton-Gillingham (O-G) Approach, students will practice language skills including phonological awareness, emergent writing, alphabet awareness, and fundamental numeracy skills.

 The program has been created by experts in Speech & Language Pathology, the Orton-Gillingham Approach (dyslexia literacy intervention), and Multisensory Math.
 The program will be led by an early childhood O-G certified teacher.